Projects & Initiatives

 National Library of Medicine (NLM): Cataloging

-OCLC’s Cataloging services are estimated to be live by April 2016.
-Upon access to these services, the Library will begin the complex and ongoing process of transitioning to both NLM and Library of Congress classification to reflect OCLC cataloging standards.
+The Library is in the process of transitioning to both NLM and Library of Congress classification to reflect OCLC cataloging standards.
 During this transition, some materials may be temporarily unavailable as call numbers and shelving locations are modified.

 WorldShare Interlibrary Loan (ILL)